JoshAshby/pyRethinkORM/docs/rethink_model.rst

 ::

     updatedProp = tvProps("DHD_P3X_439")
-    updatedProp.description="""Dial Home Device from the planel P3X-439, where an Ancient Repository of Knowledge was found, and interfaced with by Colonel Jack."""
+    updatedProp.description = """Dial Home Device from the planel P3X-439, where an Ancient Repository of Knowledge was found, and interfaced with by Colonel Jack."""
     updatedProp.save()